someonewithpc/fediverse-playground/README.md

 in newer versions of `docker`

-The instances you configured should all be accessible in your browser
+The instances you configured should all be accessible in your browser under the domains you specified (you may need to edit your `/etc/hosts` if you didn't use `.localhost` domains)

 ## Contributing